-On 25 Apr 08 Wendy made a guest appearance on an episode of the show's second series playing the foul-tempered mother of one of the regular characters.
+On 25 Apr 08 Wendy made a guest appearance on the fifth episode of the show's second series, playing the foul-tempered mother of one of the regular characters.
 Clad in sun hat and red swimsuit, she and a seventy-something gal have a show-down (over a man) straight from the wild west, complete with steely gazes, motorized mounts, and a quick draw.

 Actually, the choicest minutes of Wendy's scene from this episode can be found on YouTube, in the form of a 4-minute clip.
-Also to found thereabouts is a sort of rap music video using cuts of the scene, but truth told: it's not nearly as interesting as the original scene itself.
+Also to be found thereabouts is a sort of rap music video using cuts of the scene -- but truth told, it's not nearly as interesting as the original scene itself.

 A sampler of some of Wendy's lines: